-In the meantime, my wife started sleeping with a mutual friend within a month of filing for divorce.
+In the meantime, my wife started sleeping with a mutual friend.
 When my wife herself texted me the news, the heartbreak was more painful than I could have ever considered possible.
 It literally felt like my heart had burst open and a river of pain was flowing out of it.

 During this time, I also started to struggle financially, which was partly in part due to continuing to study at the energy healing school.
 Another factor was that the new job I had found (as a caretaker for an ederly gentleman) paid 3-4 times less than my previous job.
 I soon found myself in credit card debt for the first time in my life.
 And near the end of the school year, I felt compelled to quit the caretaker job, as the client himself was verbally abusive and thus the job was further eroding my mental health.